-Domain: Leadership and Decision Making lm plementa ation Stat us Indicator Examples or Evidence of Practice Not Partially Fully Data Sources/Supporting Evidence yet В A Tully 13.
+Domain: Leadership and De cision N Making Implementation Status tus Indicator Examples or Evidence of Practice Not Part ially Fully Data Sources/Supporting Evidence yet В A Tuny 13.
 All students, including SWDs, are given equal consideration for recognition through honors, awards and other designations offered by the school.
 All SWDs, including those who are working on a modified curriculum, are included in honors and awards programs (e.g., honor roll, citizenship awards, academic awards, science fair and attendance awards), except those honors and awards based solely on the requirements of the standard curriculum (e.g., class standing for academic scholarships, honor societies and International Baccalaureate programs).
 All SWDs are recognized for honors and awards in the same manner and at the same time as those without disabilities.
-Y Awards Night- Underclass & Senior Suggested Measures: Guidelines for participation as noted in information (e.g., school handbook, flyers, newsletters, website) disseminated to teachers, students and families; list of honorees and award recipients; student interview responses.
-Note: Aligns with District BPIE Indicator #23.
+SWDs are always included in awards ceremonies and other programs and are recognized in the same manner as their nondisabled peers. ested Measures: Guidelines for participation vard recipients; student interview responses on as noted in information (e.g., school handbook, flyers, no ewsletters , website) dissemina ated to tea achers, students and families; list of honorees Note: Aligns with District BPIE Indicator #23.
+Comm ients: